arshappleid/Cloud_Gov/README.md

 ## Description
 A cloud solution for a subset of government organization , that has multiple workflow apps deployed to manage day to day management tasks and relay valuable information to people.
 This cloud Solution can act as a template to manage their overall cloud infrastructure , and expand their network to allow for additional apps in the future.
 By providing seamless , and easy integration to their current secure infrastructure.

-The solution has been optimized for Operational Excellence , Securiry , Reliability , Performance , Cost Optimization.
+The solution has been optimized for Operational Excellence , Security , Reliability , Performance , Cost Optimization.
 While also taking into Governance practices into account.

 ## Requirements Overview: